Controversial Reddit communities: FemaleDatingStrategy

 r/FemaleDatingStrategy (FDS) was created in 2019.
 It has been accused by r/AgainstHateSubreddits of promoting homophobia, transphobia, misandry, and discrimination against sex workers.
 The Verge described the advice given to women in the sub as socially conservative, sexually conservative, and oppressive to women.
 FDS posters must follow strict rules to avoid being banned, with support for consensual BDSM, pornography consumption, or casual sex being bannable offenses.
 As of August 2021, FDS had about 179,000 members who were described as mostly heterosexual women.

 The group has a strict hierarchy, with moderators called "Ruthless Strategists" on top.
 Community is prioritized over the individual, and members are advised against speaking with journalists, practices which have been described as cult-like.
 The subreddit advises against dating men with mental illnesses, and has banned members for believing men can be victims of sexual assault.
 The members oppose liberal feminism, or "libfems", and endorse TERF-like views; transgender women are prohibited from posting.
 The sub has also been criticized for contradictory advice, such as encouraging independence from men while expecting them to pay for dates and be the primary breadwinners.

 Critics have compared r/FemaleDatingStrategy to the manosphere subreddits it was created to oppose.
 Quoted in a 2022 Guardian article, a co-host for FDS's podcast said: "[FDS] isn't about trying to manipulate men into trying to behave a certain way ... it's more about finding a man who is comfortable with you having boundaries and standards, and who understands how to treat a woman."

 The subreddit historically made extensive use of female-incel ("femcel") language, but when the femcel jargon interfered with the recruitment of new members, users gradually adopted new terminology.
 It includes terms like "scrotes" for men and "pickmeisha" for women, who FDS claims degrade themselves for men.
 "Pickmeisha" has been used to label members that criticize the moderators or claim to enjoy banned behavior such as casual sex, and it has been targeted at women in other subreddits for issues such as seeking advice on their partner's erectile dysfunction.

-GenZedong
+GenZedong and Sino

-Time identified r/GenZedong, a self-described "Dengist" subreddit focused on China, as a haven for denial of oppression against Uyghurs.
+r/GenZedong, a portmanteau of Gen Z and Mao Zedong, is a China-focused subreddit which self-ascribes to Marxism–Leninism, Maoism, Deng Xiaoping Theory, and Xi Jinping Thought.Time identified the subreddit focused on China, as a haven for denial of oppression against Uyghurs.
 In 2022, the hacker group Anonymous hacked a server hosting Chinese government websites.
 The group uploaded a meme mocking r/GenZedong on a government site promoting tourism in China.
 The subreddit was quarantined on 23 March 2022 for spreading disinformation about the Russian invasion of Ukraine.
 At the time of its quarantine, the subreddit had over 57,000 subscribers.

+r/Sino is a subreddit focused on China which features pro-CCP propaganda.
+As in r/GenZedong, users often express anti-Uyghur racism and denial of oppression against Uyghurs.